DisruptiveLabs/python-subledger/README.md

 Documentation and API endpoint: https://api.subledger.com/

 ### Beware ###
 This library is experimental and unfinished.
-Do not rely on it.
+Do not rely on it (yet).

 Feel free to suggest code changes or features!

+The base for working with Subledger is an Organization.
+You can get yourself an identity (user) with Subledger.
+With this identity and an API key, you can create an Organization.
+The Organization will house accounting Books and journal entries.

 Implemented:
 * Organization